 Homemade chicken fingers marinated in buttermilk, then fried to crispy golden brown.
 The ultimate chicken tenders that are even better than what you’d get at a restaurant.

 When I’m stumped on what to make for dinner, I always turn to these crispy chicken tenders because I know they’ll be a hit!
-I serve my chicken fingers with roasted broccoli and mashed potatoes for a complete meal.
+I serve my chicken fingers with roasted broccoli and Instant Pot mashed potatoes for a complete meal.

 There’s just something about fried chicken that can’t be beat – that ultra crispy coating with tender juicy chicken is a classic for a reason!
 I’ve learned to make restaurant style chicken fingers at home, and they’re actually quite easy to prepare.
+Looking for more great ways to fry chicken?
+Check out my list of 10 fried chicken recipes!

 How do you make chicken fingers?